Can Mold, Yeast, and Non-specific Bacteria Cause Bladder Problems?

 What’s The Chance Of Getting A Positive Result For Legionella Tests?

-Question: Hi, I am a student working on an environmental research project.
+Legionella Tests Question: Hi, I am a student working on an environmental research project on Legionella tests.
 I’m considering to have some water sample tested for Legionella species especially Legionella pneumophila.
-From your experience, what is the chance of getting a positive result for the tests?
+From your experience, what is the chance of getting a positive result for the Legionella tests?
 How much does the tests cost, for both PCR and culturable methods?

 Thank you for your attention.

 Answer: Legionella species are ubiquitous in natural and artificial water environments worldwide.
 They survive in a wide range of environmental conditions.
-Chances of getting positive Legionella results from water depends on the following:
+Chances of getting positive results for Legionella tests from water depends on the following:

 • The Source of water.
 Legionella species thrive at temperatures between 20 °C and 50 °C. Therefore, the bacteria are rarely found in municipal water supplies.
 They tend to colonize warm water systems and point-of-use devices, particularly hot-water systems.